jscottb/micropython-dweet-example/README.md

 is no registration.
 Dweets are public and could be seen by others, so no personal info please!
 I have used it to send out GPS info, local IP's of IOT devices and of course collected data.

-To test it, download the files (or clone the repo) Load the main.py into you favorite text editor and change the following lines by adding your network SSID, wifi password and the Thing name you want to use for the DWEETS for the device.
+To test it, download the files (or clone the repo here), load the main.py into your favorite text editor and change the lines below by adding your network SSID, wifi password and the Thing name you want to use for the DWEETS for the device.
 Make a name the is as unique to you and your device as possible.
-You could just generate a GUID, but I like a little whimsy in my names.
+You could just generate a GUID and use that for the name, but I like a little whimsy in my names.

 Example name: "ThisXISXMyXpunyXlilXdeviceX11x05x1605"<br>